 Subp.
 2. Additional information on signs and labels.
-A registrant must provide, on or
+A registrant must provide, on or near the required signs and labels, additional information to make individuals aware of potential radiation exposures.

 Subp.
 3. Prohibitions on use of symbol.
 A registrant may not use the standard radiation symbol for any purpose other than designating an area of containing radiation levels.